SpinachR/research_ideas/README.md

 8. Catastrophic Forgetting Meets Negative Transfer: Batch Spectral Shrinkage.
 Minimizing the spectral norm of transferable features

+# Multi-tasks or Multi-domains or Lifelong-learning
-9. Learning multiple visual domains with residual adapters: __Multiple domains VGG group__, sharing the same backbone but adding some specific residual connections for the different domains.
+1. Learning multiple visual domains with residual adapters: __Multiple domains VGG group__, sharing the same backbone but adding some specific residual connections for the different domains.
 This is some related with lifelong learning without forgetting, and it can deal with very differnt tasks.
 Check domain-guided dropout.

-10. Efficient parametrization of multi-domain deep neural networks: it shows that it is necessary to adapt both shallow and deep layers of a deep network, but required changes are very small.
+2. Efficient parametrization of multi-domain deep neural networks: it shows that it is necessary to adapt both shallow and deep layers of a deep network, but required changes are very small.
 We also show that these universal parametrization are very effective for transfer learning.

+3. Lifelong learning with dynamically EXPANDABLE networks：DEN that can dynamically decide its network capacity as it trains on a sequence of tasks.
+   1).
+Retraining the entire network while regularizing it to prevent large deviation from the original model.
+   2).
+Non-retraining models expand the entire network for the new task.
+   3).
+Partial retraining selectively retrains the old network, expanding its capacity when necessary.

+   Preventing catastrophic forgetting: 1) regularization the model parameters, e.g., L2, Elastic Weight Consolidation via fisher information matrix, also consider the entire learning trajectory rather than the final parameter value.
+2) completely block any modifications.

 # Style Transfer